CodeWithShreyans/upstash-kv/README.md

 ![](https://github.com/DestroyerXyz/upstash-kv/raw/main/vercel-upstash-comparison.png)

-Vercel KV is just a whitelabeled implementation of Upstash Redis and uses the same HTTP API.
-This package provides feature parity with the DX of @vercel/kv.
+Vercel KV is a whitelabeled implementation of Upstash Redis and uses the same HTTP API.

+This package provides feature parity with the DX of Vercel KV for Upstash Redis.

 ## Usage